-Current Legislation: 2023-2024
+Current Legislation: 2025

-In South Carolina, a broad slate of anti-LGBTQ legislation has been proposed targeting LGBTQ+ people for discrimination and exclusion in a wide range of areas, from education to healthcare to marriage to public spaces.
+In South Carolina, a broad slate of anti-LGBTQ legislation has been proposed targeting LGBTQ+ people for discrimination and exclusion in a wide range of areas, from education to marriage to public spaces.
 Here are the bills that we are tracking.

 Urge Lawmakers to Pass Inclusive Nondiscrimination!